cromulus/vagrant-rsync/README.md

 Note: This plugin is meant for interacting with guests that are not running on your local machine.
 I have no idea what will happen if you are sharing with NFS or virtualbox shared folders.
 It might destroy all your data and turn your co-workers into angry badgers.
 Be forewarned.

+Can be mixed in with Guard or kicker or what-have-you to rsync whenever the host filesystem chagnes.